d-morrison/IntroStatActivities/_book/04-L04-EDA-two-quantitative-wrapup.md

   round(3)
 ```

-2. Using the R output, report the value of correlation between bill depth and flipper length.
+2. Using the R output, report the value of correlation between bill depth and body mass.

 \vspace{0.5in}